dmmnjaws/PAv-2020-2021-Multiple-Dispatch-in-Java/README.md

    1. A metric called the "orderOfDispatch" is collected.
 This metric allows us to know beforehand the number of parameters to be dispatched.
 Therefore, a double dispatch method call, with one parameter, would produce an orderOfDispatch equal to 1.

-   2. The method `private static Method[] getAcceptableReceiverMethods(Class receiverType, String methodName, int orderOfDispatch)` is invoked and implements the following behaviour: All public methods implemented by the receiver, including super methods are fetched into a Stream, which is then filtered, leaving only the methods with the same name and same number of parameters as the original call, equal to the orderOfDispatch, and finally converted to an array and returned.
+   2. The method `private static Method[] getAcceptableReceiverMethods(Class receiverType, String methodName, int orderOfDispatch)` is invoked and implements the following behaviour: All public methods implemented by the receiver, including super methods are fetched into a Stream, which is then filtered, leaving only the methods with the same name and same number of parameters as the original call, equal to the orderOfDispatch.
+Then, all non applicable methods (whose parameters' class hierarchies don't coincide with the class hierarchies of the parameters of the arguments of the original call) are filtered out.
+Finally, the filtered stream is converted to an array and returned.
 The stream is returned as an array to avoid invalidation due to the use of terminal operations, necessary later on.
-(Such as knowing the stream's length, which is done thru the method stream.count(), that is terminal operation).
+(Such as knowing the stream's length, which is done thru the method stream.count(), a terminal operation).

-   3. Now we have an array of valid methods (public methods of the receiver, with same name and same number of parameters as original call), let's call it `acceptableReceiverMethods`.
+   3. Now we have an array of applicable methods (public methods of the receiver, with same name and same number of parameters as original call), called `acceptableReceiverMethods`.
 A recursive filter is applied to `acceptableReceiverMethods`, where each iteration is going to "crop" more and more unfit methods from the array, until, a single method remains (or a NoSuchMethodException is thrown).
 Two iterations are in play here: From the 1st to the last parameter (outer iteration, the loop in the `bestMethod` method), and for each parameter, the recursive filtering to find the "qualified" methods.
 This recursive filtering is described in 4.

    4. The method `private static Method[] filterMethods(Method[] methods, Class parameterType, int parameterIndex)` implements the second degree of filtering.
 Given an array of qualified methods, the type of a parameter of the original call, and the index of said parameter (the first parameter of the function has index 0), the array of qualified methods is filtered, leaving only the methods whose parameterIndex-nd parameter is of type parameterType.
 If the filtered array is empty, we call the filterMethods recursively, but with the superclass of parameterType as argument, climbing up the class hierarchy.
 In the end, the produced result should be a filtered version of `acceptableReceiverMethods`.
 If the recursive call goes on until the parameterType is identified to be of the type Object.class, a NoSuchMethodException is thrown.